 - 1/2 teaspoon vanilla extract

-- Transfer mixture to a bowl.
-Beat on high until stiff glossy peaks form.
+- In a heavy saucepan over low heat, beat the egg whites and sugar on low speed with a portable mixer until mixture reaches 160°.
+Remove from the heat; transfer to a bowl.
+Beat on high speed until stiff peaks form.
 Spread over frozen pie.
-Bake 2-3 minutes or until meringue is lightly browned.
+Bake at 450° for 3 minutes or until meringue is lightly browned.
 Serve immediately with warm chocolate sauce.
 Yield: 8 servings.

 Originally published as Mile-High Peppermint Pie in Country Woman Christmas Annual 2006, p51